fackelm2/fackelm2.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Artificial AI - think about what is and what do AI to our world (see posts)
+Artificial AI - thinking about what AI is and how it will affect our world (see contributions)